The story behind our food

 History: The roots of shawerma can be traced back to Egypt around the 1830s, not long after the invention of the rotisserie, which paved the way for this vertically roasted dish to become one of the favorite Middle Eastern foods.

-Ingredients: The key ingredient in our food is quality, which is why our tri-tip Shawerma is always USDA Choice.
+Ingredients: The key ingredient in our food is quality, which is why we use high-grade slices of beef.

 Preparation: Our tri tip is marinated and seasoned in Mediterranean spices before being placed on the vertical broiler, where it roasts and caramelizes, becoming both sweet and spicy, awaiting your order.